Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Acknowledgements

 \section{Acknowledgements}

-This research was funded by the German Research Foundation (DFG) within the framework of the Collaborative Research Centre subprojects A06 and B08.
-We thank the Hector II Foundation for additional support.
+This research was funded by the German Research Foundation (DFG) within the Collaborative Research Centre 265 subprojects A06 and B08, the Federal Ministry of Research, Technology and Space (BMFTR), the Baden-Württemberg Ministry of Science as part of the Excellence Strategy of the German Federal and State Governments, and the DYNAMIC Centre, funded by the LOEWE program of the Hessian Ministry of Science and Arts (Grant Number: LOEWE 1/16/519/03/09.001(0009)/98).